chrismp/chrismp.github.io/_posts/2099-01-01-metacritic-video-games.md

 Two PC games from 2003 seemed overrun by insincere votes: "[Navy SEALs: Weapons of Mass Destruction](http://www.metacritic.com/game/pc/navy-seals-weapons-of-mass-destruction/user-reviews)" and "[Gods and Generals](http://www.metacritic.com/game/pc/gods-and-generals/user-reviews)."
 Both received low marks from critics, but have high user ratings.
 A closer look at the user reviews reveal that most of the high votes came on June 11, 2012 by a handful of users writing near-identical reviews with memes and bad English.

 ## Players dislike one in eight video games

+[CHART OF GOOD-MIXED-BAD BAR CHART, GAMES BY YEAR]

 The most interesting fact I found was that players believe video games nowadays are worse than ever.
 Half of games released from 1999-2006 were rated "Good" by Metacritic's users, getting scores of at least 7.5.
 But from 2007 onwards, players' ratings steadily dropped.
 At least 50 percent of games released in 2015 and 2016 so far have been rated at a 7.0 or below, which means ratings of "bad" or "mixed."
 (For this part of the analysis, I included only the years 1999 to 2016, since Metacritic has user scores for at least 50 games in each of those years.)